Mexico studies building new immigration facilities

 Saiz said that days after that report, the government closed five small immigration detention centers, including one where abuses had been reported.

-Guillén said that the institute had fired some 600 employees for reasons including “inadequate conduct, signs of corruption, others for (poor) performance, others for not passing confidence controls…”
+Guillén said the immigration agency had fired some 600 employees for reasons including “inadequate conduct, signs of corruption, others for (poor) performance, others for not passing confidence controls…”

 But Saiz still has doubts.
 “There’s a lot of talk about looking for alternatives, but the detention centers are full, the massive operations continue.
-They separate families and even a child lost her life,” she said, referring to a 10-year-old Guatemalan girl who died last week after apparently falling from a bunk in a Mexico City detention center.
-Her death is under investigation.
+They separate families and even a child lost her life,” she said, referring to a 10-year-old Guatemalan girl who died last week after apparently falling from a bunk at a Mexico City detention center.
+The death is under investigation.

-The government has denied that it is separating families, but admits it is overwhelmed.
+The government has denied separating families, but admits it is overwhelmed.

 “The Institute does not have infrastructure for families,” Guillén said.
 “The (detention centers) have a very severe control model and from the perspective of children, it’s completely inappropriate.”
 But he said the kids are there because the government decided to keep them with their parents.